eclipse-tractusx/eclipse-tractusx.github.io/src/pages/community.md

 ## How can I contribute to Tractus-X?

 Anyone can become a contributor or committer to the Eclipse Tractus-X project as part of the Eclipse development process.
-To build an active open-source community, all ecosystem participants are encouraged to report and fix bugs / patches and implement enhancements according to the Tractus-X timeline and backlog.
-More coming soon.
+To build an active open-source community, all ecosystem participants are encouraged to report and fix bugs / patches and implement enhancements according to the Tractus-X timeline and backlog.\

+More coming soon...